 Jyväskylä Female Choir was founded in 1952 and has about 40 singers.
 The choir is one of the top Finnish female choirs both in terms of skills and activity.
 We rehearse every week, and hold rehearsal weekends and concerts several times a year.
 Nowadays we are affiliated to Jyväskylä Adult Education Centre.
 Jyväskylä Female Choir Association is a member of the Finnish Female Choir Association and Sulasol.

 At home, we competed in Sävel in Tampere twice (1999 and 2013), and were awarded two silvers both times.
-We have also participated in the Finnish Female Choir Association competition in 2015 and in the Sulasol singing and instrumental music festival, which is held every five years (2017, 2012, 2007).
+We have also participated in the Finnish Female Choir Association competition in 2015 and in the Sulasol singing and instrumental music festival, which is held every five years (2007, 2012 and 2017).

 We have released five albums.
 The most recent, Tunnen joulun, came out for Christmas 2016.
-You can follow the choir’s activities on our Facebook page, Jyväskylän Naislaulajat, and listen to earlier albums and music videos on Spotify and YouTube.
-You can find out more about our albums and buy them from our Holvi online shop at https://holvi.com/shop/JdMGf9/.
+You can follow the choir’s activities on our Facebook page, Jyväskylän naislaulajat, and listen to earlier albums and music videos on Spotify and YouTube.

 Choir director Rita Varonen